 I tested on Windows 7 and XP with Qgis 1.8.0, standalone and OSGeo4W installation.

 OSGeo4W says shapely and geos have the needed version, and the standalone installer has them also in the appropriate subfolder (maybe from some other installation I did previously).

 The plugin gets installed and loads without error, but remains greyed out in menu and Icons.
 Only way to get it working is to load raster and vector file, and then reinstalling the plugin.
 But next time I start qgis its greyed out again.

 Using the plugin gives a strange result: only a layer with one single point named temporarily. tested with SRTM hgt raster and self-georeferenced geotiff.

-Updated by Ricardo Silva 10 months ago
+Updated by Ricardo Silva over 1 year ago

 - Status changed from New to Feedback

 From what you describe it seems there is nothing wrong with your installation.
 I designed the plugin in a way that it is only active when you have raster and lines layers loaded, otherwise it is useless to have it active, and that is why its greyed out.